 - My Bundeswehr army, at the end of 2016.

 I’ve been playing Battletech since 1997.
 Through the years I’ve built a collection of almost 100 mechs which I started repainting some time ago.
 I prefer the 3025/3039 era.
 My long-term goal is to complete and paint my collection of 3025 mechs.
-I haven’t played it much recently and hope that Alpha Strike will breathe new life into my interest for Battletech, which so far hasn’t happened – which means that this project is rather dormant right now.
+I haven’t played it much recently and hoped that Alpha Strike would breathe new life into my interest for Battletech, which so far hasn’t happened – which means that this project is rather dormant right now.

 - Battletech posts on this site.